 Current Regulatory Agency Recommendations Regarding Cytokine Storms

 As a consequence of the lack of predictive power between pre-clinical and in-human results from the TGN1412 studies, a standard method to better predict cytokine storms was developed by the European Medicines Agency (EMA)2.
 The FDA also strongly recommends performing experiments to better predict cytokine storms3.
 At iQ Biosciences, we have developed expertise in better predicting cytokine storms by performing and optimizing cytokine bead assays (CBA) to assess the release of cytokines from human PBMCs in response to therapeutic molecules.
-Furthermore, our assays and methods are in concordance with EMA and FDA recommended guidelines, including the measurement of serum IL-2, IL-4, IL-6, IL-8, IL-10, TNF-α, and IFN-γ.
+Furthermore, cytokine detection assays and methods are in concordance with EMA and FDA recommended guidelines, including the measurement of serum IL-2, IL-4, IL-6, IL-8, IL-10, TNF-α, and IFN-γ.

 Please see our Cytokine Release Assay Workflow page describing our protocol and examples of data from our CRAs: